To read previous VIFF coverage, click here.

 In the electric first half of BPM (Beats Per Minute) the film charts the movement of a group of HIV/AIDS activists in France in the early 1990s, just as the virus became a household name and those ravaged by it had grown tired of the pervasive silence around the pandemic.
 Director Robin Campillo, and screenwriter Philippe Mangeot, are said to have been associated with ACT UP well enough to avoid carrying any further investigation on the group while making the film.
 Most of what appears on screen is relayed through a sense of what was seen, heard and felt first-hand—and it shows.
 Campillo, a self-described ACT UP militant in the ’90s, directs this hefty 140-minute epic with a kinesthesia and sensitivity only the touch of lived experience can communicate.

 Observing the drawn-out moral debates, the dense ethnographic study and the pulse-pounding acts of protest, for a short while I was convinced I was watching The Battle of Algiers reembodied as a saga on HIV/AIDS activism.
 Campillo employs the same percussive rhythm as Gillo Pontecorvo did back in 1966, and even lifts from his film a similar moral grey area.
-Like the Algerian revolutionary cells, the ACT UP activists are portrayed unsentimentally, with the spurned minorities in the role of aggressors—though only wielding airhorns and water balloons full of fake blood instead of pistols an explosives—their activism is shown to us as unapologetically as it’s handed out to its targets.
+Like the Algerian revolutionary cells, the ACT UP activists are portrayed unsentimentally, with the spurned minorities in the role of aggressors—though only wielding airhorns and water balloons full of fake blood instead of explosives—their activism is shown to us as unapologetically as it’s handed out to its targets.

 It seems, however, that initial reaction to BPM will be determined on the reaction to its somber, vastly decelerated second half where the ACT UP movement is bypassed in favor of a more intimate, detailed account on the ravages of AIDS, particularly on the activist Sean (in many ways the very life of the ACT UP movement).
 Despite Campillo’s meritable attempts to portray life and death as equal in the struggle for AIDS/HIV awareness, the effect of the second half still feels somewhat reduced in comparison.
 An argument can be made that this jarring shift was intentional, but the afference and energy of the first half leaves too lasting an impression for an absence not to be felt in its second half.